stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 - Containers were very quickly adopted as the standard way of packaging and running distributed applications.
 Creating modular, reusable containers that are good cloud-native citizens is another fundamental prerequisite.
 With a growing number of containers in every organization comes the need to manage them using more effective methods and tools.
 Cloud native is a relatively new term used to describe principles, patterns, and tools to automate containerized microservices at scale.
 We use cloud native interchangeably with Kubernetes, which is the most popular open source cloud-native platform available today.

-This document describes the following facets of kubernetes-native applications:
+This document describes the following facets of Kubernetes-native applications:

 1. One codebase, one application
 2. Dependency management